dedickinson/community/tutorials/deploy-dependency-track/index.md

 - `/api/version` - the service version
 - `/api/swagger.json` - the OpenAPI definition

-Once you have Dependency Track running, you're ready to login to the frontend - just head to the relevant domain:
+Once you have the Dependency Track API and frontend running, you're ready to login to the frontend - just head to the relevant domain:

 - If you used the Cloud Run pathway, you can determine the URL by running